ptmr3/fluxx/README.md

 ------

 ##### Fluxx is simple library created to empower Java and Kotlin developers in their journey for greatness.
-Their are many different architectural styles that can be used, but none as efficient as Fluxx (** Obvious bias here... ).
+There are many different architectural styles that can be used, but none as efficient as Fluxx (** Obvious bias here... ).